Mahmud Hotak: Reign as Shah (1722–1725)

-In the very early days of his rule, Mahmud displayed benevolence, treating the captured royal family well and bringing in food supplies to the starving capital.
+In the very early days of his rule, Mahmud displayed benevolence, treating the captured royal family well and bringing in food supplies to the starving capital, and this conflated with military success in seizing Shiraz as well as the two southernly towns of Golpeyagan and Kashan.
+Performatively, Mahmud also confiscated the land owned by Seyyed Abdollah who betrayed the Persians by retreating in the middle of the field at Gulnabad.

 But he was confronted with a rival claimant to the throne when Hosein's son, Tahmasp declared himself shah in November.
 Mahmud sent an army against Tahmasp's base, Qazvin.
 Tahmasp escaped and the Pashtuns took the city but, shocked at the treatment they received at the hands of the conquering army, the population rose up against them in January 1723.
 The revolt was a success and Mahmud was worried about the reaction when the surviving Pashtuns returned to Isfahan to bring news of the defeat.
 Suffering from mental illnesses and fearing a revolt by his subjects, Mahmud invited his Persian ministers and nobles to a meeting under false pretence and had them slaughtered.
 He also executed up to 3,000 of the Persian royal guards.
 At the same time the Persian arch rivals, the Ottomans, and the Russians took advantage of the chaos in Persia to seize land for themselves, reducing the territory under Mahmud's control.

 His failure to impose his rule across Persia made Mahmud depressed and suspicious.
 He was also concerned about the loyalty of his own men, since many Pashtun tribes preferred his cousin Ashraf Khan.
 In February 1725, believing a rumour that one of Soltan Hoseyn's sons, Safi Mirza, had escaped, Mahmud ordered the execution of all the other Safavid princes who were in his hands, with the exception of Soltan Hoseyn himself.
 When Soltan Hoseyn tried to stop the massacre, he was wounded, but his action led to Mahmud sparing the lives of two of his young children.

+Mahmud's mental illness was exacerbated by consistent failures to assert control over the people of Persia; his forces again failed to besiege Yazd and a Hotaki army was ambushed south of Isfahan in an expedition to subdue the Kuhgelu tribesmen among the Zagros.